ntekle99/voice-hotpath/README.md

 A C++20 audio hot path for the OpenClaw Mattermost voice agent, and the measurement harness that justifies it.

-The TypeScript pipeline works: WebRTC audio in, VAD chunking, NVIDIA Parakeet ASR, LLM, Magpie TTS back out.
-What it did not have was a way to say where the time goes, or a hot path insulated from the runtime's garbage collector.
-This is
-both: the frame-ingest → ring → VAD → chunk-assembly stage rewritten in C++, and the instrumentation to prove what that buys and what it costs.

 ## What is here